 "Oh crap it's .005 seconds after 7!
 I'm missing the start of Who Wants to be the next Naked Zombie Bachelor!"

 I was raised without a television and am totally convinced that it is destroying anything left of common morals and that mass media breads ignorance.

 Don't get me wrong, I do watch TV from time to time.
-We discovered 'The Wine Show' on Wednesday evens any catch that if we are still awake at 9 and I mean REALLY, who doesn't love Fixer-Upper and The Big Bang Theory!?
+I mean REALLY, who doesn't love American Pickers and Home Town!?

 Bob is frequently amazed by the number of movies I haven't seen.
 What can I say, I'm a sheltered individual...and besides, he has a few years on me in age so he has had a head start.